grainneh/payroll-cli/README.md

 # Payslips
 The UL payroll system generates a payslip for each employee on the 25th of the month.
 These payslips are stored in a CSV file named “Payslips.csv”.
 Part-time employees must submit a payclaim before the second Friday of each month to get paid.
 The payroll system implements checks to ensure this is done so.

 Employees can log onto the UL payroll system and view their payslips.
+To view a sample payslip, enter employee ID 1111, and when prompted to enter a payslip date enter 25/11/2024.

 # Salary Scales
 Each full-time position has an associated salary scale which determines the employee’s yearly salary.
 This data is stored in a CSV file named “Salary.csv” and the payroll system accesses these values when calculating an employee’s pay and generating their payslip each month.